kevinsullivan/TMDE/README.md

 # Get Your Mathematical Development Environment Here!

-You're here because you want the coolest discrete math learning environment ever, *and* you want it with *minimal* configuring of your own computer.
-Good news!
-We have just that for you.
-You must provide properly running VSCode and Docker Desktop installations on either Windows 10 (footnote below) or MacOS.
-Then, just follow the yellow brick road .,..,.,..,.,...
+You're here because you want the coolest mathematical development environment ever, *and* you want it "near-zero" configuring of your own computer.
+Well, we have just that for you.
+You provide properly running VSCode and Docker Desktop installations on Windows 10 (footnote below) or MacOS, and in return we give you *The* Mathematical Development Environment.
+To get it, just follow the yellow brick road .,..,.,..,.,...

 ## ... the Yellow Brick Road
 - Update your operating system: